-The Quiet Flight of Muslims From France
+The quiet flight of Muslims from France

 But Louatah does all that from Philadelphia, the city that he began considering home after the 2015 attacks in France by Islamic extremists, which killed scores of people and deeply traumatized the country.
 As sentiments hardened against all French Muslims, he no longer felt safe there.
 One day, he was spat on and called “dirty Arab.”

 “It’s really the 2015 attacks that made me leave because I understood they were not going to forgive us,” said Louatah, 38, the grandson of Muslim immigrants from Algeria.
-“When you live in a big Democratic city on the East Coast, you’re more at peace than in Paris, where you’re deep in the cauldron.”
+“When you live in a big Democratic city on the East Coast, you’re more at peace than in Paris, where you’re deep in the caldron.”

 Before elections in April, President Emmanuel Macron’s top three rivals — who are expected to account for nearly 50% of the vote, according to polls — are all running anti-immigrant campaigns that fan fears of a nation facing a civilizational threat by invading non-Europeans.
 The issue is top of their agenda, even though France’s actual immigration lags behind that of most other European countries.